nmheim/OptiFloat.jl/docs/src/index.md

 ::: warning This package is a work in progress

-This package only contains a proof of concept of a few simple examples.
+This package contains only a proof of concept and has not yet been tested on more complex examples.
-The following section shows how OptiFloat.jl currently works.

 :::